.cmd

 • From trusted sources: Files from reputable websites, colleagues, or friends are generally safe.

 Security Notice: .cmd files can execute code on your computer.
-Only open files from sources you completely trust.
+Only open files from sources you absolutely trust.

 Common issues with .cmd files include:

-• Compatibility problems: Older or newer versions of software may not fully support certain .cmd files
+• Compatibility Issues: Older or newer software versions may not fully support certain .cmd files

-If you're experiencing issues with a specific .cmd file, you might need to:
+If you encounter issues with a specific .cmd file, you may need to:

 • Ask the file creator to save it in a different format